Ragekill3377/Titanox/Readme.md

 # Titanox

-`Titanox` is a hooking framework for dynamic libraries on iOS.
+`Titanox` is a hooking framework for iOS.
 It utilizes `fishhook` for symbol rebinding and `CGuardMemory` for advanced memory management.It also contains a reimplemented version of ``libhooker`` by coolstar (The creator of the electra jailbreak for IOS11.).
 This library supports function hooking, method swizzling, memory patching etc. It does not have any external dependencies and can be used on **non-jailbroken/non-rooted** IOS devices with full functionailty!!!

 ## Features